Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 # Scalability

 Now that we've implemented a distributed computation we'd like to know how well it scales as we add more workers (strong scaling).
-For these tests I used two scenes: one is relatively simple with some minor work imbalance which should reveal issues more related to communication overhead while the other scene is very imbalanced and will test scaling issues in the presence of uneven work distribution.
+For these tests I used two scenes: one is pretty simple with some minor work imbalance which should reveal issues more related to communication overhead while the other scene is very imbalanced and will test scaling issues in the presence of uneven work distribution.